bamulla/almulla-portfolio/UserTestingProject.md

 ## person 2
-This person viewed it on phone
+This person viewed it on phone.

-This person is a young busy university student
+This person is a young busy university student.

 ### Can you tell me what you think this is?